-Joint Committee on the Implementation of the Good Friday Agreement
+Committee on the Implementation of the Good Friday Agreement.

-This Committee plays an important role in informing debate on key areas of mutual interest such as North/South economic co-operation.
+This Committee plays a pivotal role in informing debate on key areas of mutual interest regarding North/South co-operation.
 The Committee works across a number of key areas, which include:

-- Commemoration Issues - including consideration of significant anniversaries arising over the next decade. e.g. Ulster Covenant; 1916 etc.
+- Commemoration Issues - including consideration of significant anniversaries arising over the next decade

 - North-South Co-Operation across Sectoral Areas - e.g. Health, Transport, Education, Agriculture, Tourism & Culture etc., with particular reference to the potential impact of the result of the British referendum to leave the EU

 The Committee, in which MPs from Northern Ireland have speaking rights, offers an opportunity to foster better links and dialogue between parliamentarians from both sides of the border.